Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Emission spectrum

-Impact of the stochastic field on the emission spectrums of a TLS in the bath environment is shown in Fig.~\ref{fig:spectrum-htdrude-field}.
-For the values of parameters selected, the Markovian approximation is clearly inaccurate either in absence nor in presence of the stochastic field.
-In absence of the stochastic field it gives a much narrower contour and without the side peak at left, in presence - the spectrum curve is too wide.
-The stochastic field smooths the negative frequency part of the spectrum and removes the zero-point for the non-RWA TLS-bath interaction.
-The stochastic field as if increases the TLS-bath coupling strength, making the side peak near $\omega=0$ higher, shifting to the right and widening the main peak.
+The impact of the stochastic field on the emission spectrums of the TLS in the bath environment is shown in Fig.~\ref{fig:spectrum-htdrude-field}.
+For the parameters values selected, the Markovian approximation is inaccurate both in absence and in presence of the stochastic field.
+In absence of the stochastic field it gives a much narrower contour and without the side peak on the left, in presence of the stochastic field the contour is excessively wide.
+The stochastic field smooths the negative frequency part of the spectrum and removes the zero point for the non-RWA coupling with the bath.
+The stochastic field effectively makes the interaction between the TLS and the bath stronger, which results in a higher side peak near $\omega=0$ and which widens the main peak and shifts it to the right.